sammyhenningsson/shaf/README.md

   end
 end
 ```
 When serialized these forms contain an array of _fields_ that specifies all attributes that are accepted for create/update.
-Each field has a `name` property that MUST be used as key when construction a payload to be submitted.
+Each field has a `name` property that MUST be used as key when constructing a payload to be submitted.
 Each field also has a type which declares the kind of value that are accepted (currently only string and integer are supported) and a label that may be used when rendering the form to a user.
 When submitting the form it MUST be sent to the url in _href_ with the HTTP method specified in _method_ with the Content-Type header set to the value of _type_.
 Here's the create form from above.
 ```sh
     "create-form": {
       "method": "POST",